RegisKouassi/RegisKouassi.github.io/research.md

 ## Work in progress
 * “Centralized Water Systems Adoption in Early American Cities”

-* “Weather shocks and Protectionism in the 20th Century U.S.”, (with Andriana Bellou, Emanuella Cardia,and Joshua Lewis)
+* “Weather shocks and Protectionism in the 20th Century U.S.” (with Andriana Bellou, Emanuella Cardia,and Joshua Lewis)

-* “Trade, Shocks Transmission, and Monetary Policy in a Regional Trade Agreement”, (with Fansa Koné)
+* “Trade, Shocks Transmission, and Monetary Policy in a Regional Trade Agreement” (with Fansa Koné)

 <br />